MiSTer-devel/ao486_MiSTer/README.md

 * Sound Blaster 16 (DSP v4.05) and Sound Blaster Pro (DSP v3.02) with OPL3 and C/MS
 * High speed UART (3Mbps) internet connection
 * MIDI port (dumb and fake-smart modes)
-* Dual HDD with up to 8GB each
+* 4 HDDs with up to 137GB each
+* 2 CD-ROMs
 * Shared folder support

 ## How to install